stellar-deprecated/stellar-client/README.md

 ## Public Roadmap

 We've created a [public roadmap](https://trello.com/b/Clb1VMP5/platform-roadmap) so that you can see what work is planned, what is in progress, and when features have been released.
+You can see previews of designs, give feedback, and up-vote roadmap items.

 [![](https://trello.com/b/Clb1VMP5.png)](https://trello.com/b/Clb1VMP5/platform-roadmap)